-- -P date/offset Sets the date on which a key is to be published to the zone.
-After that date, the key will be included in the zone but will not be used to sign it. - -P ds date/offset Sets the date on which DS records that match this key have been seen in the parent zone. - -P sync date/offset Sets the date on which CDS and CDNSKEY records that match this key are to be published to the zone. - -A date/offset Sets the date on which the key is to be activated.
-After that date, the key will be included in the zone and used to sign it. - -R date/offset Sets the date on which the key is to be revoked.
-After that date, the key will be flagged as revoked.
-It will be included in the zone and will be used to sign it. - -I date/offset Sets the date on which the key is to be retired.
-After that date, the key will still be included in the zone, but it will not be used to sign it. - -D date/offset Sets the date on which the key is to be deleted.
-After that date, the key will no longer be included in the zone.
-(It may remain in the key repository, however.) - -D ds date/offset Sets the date on which the DS records that match this key have been seen removed from the parent zone. - -D sync date/offset Sets the date on which the CDS and CDNSKEY records that match this key are to be deleted. - -S predecessor key Select a key for which the key being modified will be an explicit successor.
+- -P date/offset This option sets the date on which a key is to be published to the zone.
+After that date, the key is included in the zone but is not used to sign it. - -P sync date/offset This option sets the date on which CDS and CDNSKEY records that match this key are to be published to the zone. - -A date/offset This option sets the date on which the key is to be activated.
+After that date, the key is included in the zone and used to sign it. - -R date/offset This option sets the date on which the key is to be revoked.
+After that date, the key is flagged as revoked.
+It is included in the zone and is used to sign it. - -I date/offset This option sets the date on which the key is to be retired.
+After that date, the key is still included in the zone, but it is not used to sign it. - -D date/offset This option sets the date on which the key is to be deleted.
+After that date, the key is no longer included in the zone.
+(However, it may remain in the key repository.) - -D sync date/offset This option sets the date on which the CDS and CDNSKEY records that match this key are to be deleted. - -S predecessor key This option selects a key for which the key being modified is an explicit successor.
 The name, algorithm, size, and type of the predecessor key must exactly match those of the key being modified.
-The activation date of the successor key will be set to the inactivation date of the predecessor.
-The publication date will be set to the activation date minus the prepublication interval, which defaults to 30 days. - -i interval Sets the prepublication interval for a key.
+The activation date of the successor key is set to the inactivation date of the predecessor.
+The publication date is set to the activation date minus the prepublication interval, which defaults to 30 days. - -i interval This option sets the prepublication interval for a key.
 If set, then the publication and activation dates must be separated by at least this much time.
-If the activation date is specified but the publication date isn't, then the publication date will default to this much time before the activation date; conversely, if the publication date is specified but activation date isn't, then activation will be set to this much time after publication.
+If the activation date is specified but the publication date is not, the publication date defaults to this much time before the activation date; conversely, if the publication date is specified but not the activation date, activation is set to this much time after publication.

-If the key is being set to be an explicit successor to another key, then the default prepublication interval is 30 days; otherwise it is zero.
+If the key is being created as an explicit successor to another key, then the default prepublication interval is 30 days; otherwise it is zero.

-As with date offsets, if the argument is followed by one of the suffixes 'y', 'mo', 'w', 'd', 'h', or 'mi', then the interval is measured in years, months, weeks, days, hours, or minutes, respectively.
+As with date offsets, if the argument is followed by one of the suffixes y, mo, w, d, h, or mi, the interval is measured in years, months, weeks, days, hours, or minutes, respectively.
 Without a suffix, the interval is measured in seconds.

-11.15.5 Key State Options
+11.10.5 Key State Options